The Mountaineers (opera)

-The Mountaineers is an English "romantic comic opera" in three acts with a libretto by Guy Eden and Reginald Somerville (1867–1948), lyrics by Eden and music by Somerville.
-It opened at the Savoy Theatre in London on 29 September 1909, under the management of C. H. Workman, and ran for a total of 61 performances.
+The Mountaineers is an English "romantic comic opera" in three acts with a libretto by Guy Eden and Reginald Somerville, lyrics by Eden and music by Somerville.
+The story concerns Clarice, who challenges her two suitors to retrieve an edelweiss for her from the highest peak.

+The opera opened at the Savoy Theatre in London on 29 September 1909, under the management of C. H. Workman, and ran for a total of 61 performances, after some additions were made by Arthur Wimperis.
 It starred Workman, Elsie Spain, Claude Flemming, Jessie Rose and A. Laurence Legge.
 There was a provincial tour with many of the same cast, under the management of Harry P. Towers in the autumn of 1910.
+The second version of the opera was broadcast by the BBC on 24 March and 26 June 1924.